How much do you know about what happens on your website?

 Here are my picks:

-If you want the most detailed in-dashboard analytics reports, you should go with Analytify or MonsterInsights.
-And if you run an eCommerce store, you should go with the premium versions of those respective plugins.
+If you want the most detailed in-dashboard analytics reports, you should go with Analytify.
+And if you run an eCommerce store, you should go with the premium version of plugin.

 If you don’t need in-dashboard analytics reports, use Analytics Cat as a lightweight solution to add your tracking code.